 It is intelligent to choose full-backs (preferably more attacking ones) over

-Wingers on average score more points than central midfielders.
+Wingers on average in the 2017/18 season scored more points than central midfielders.
 Wide men last season accumulated on average 4.16 points a game, while central midfielders produced a return of just 3.42.
 Additionally having multiple penalty/set piece takers will only increase your likelihood of outsmarting your friends

 Compare odds to player pricing to make informed selections